kramon19/Analyzing-eCommerceWebsite-Portfolio-Project/README.md

 # Analyzing-eCommerceWebsite-Portfolio-Project
 Used MySQL to analyze Maven Fuzzy Factory, an eCommerce start-up, that measures business performance by using SQL tools and techniques such as joins, subqueries, temporary tables, aggregates functions, CASE statements, and aliases.
 Each section corresponds to a set of concepts and analysis applied to understanding the development of the Maven Fuzzy Factory over time.
 Therefore, the queries will be restricted by dates in order to simulate real time analysis in a growing business.
-In each section, find SQL scripts summaryzing the concepts and code covered.
+In each section, find SQL scripts summarizing the concepts and code covered.
 Performance measures includes:

 * Analyzing Traffic Sources & Optimization: Used MySQL to analyze where our website traffic is coming from, how different sources perform in terms of traffic volume and conversion rates, and how we can adjust bids to optimize our budgets.